Harold Ramirez Player Props: Rays vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The Giants pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Giants have a 3.92 team ERA that ranks ninth across all league pitching staffs.
+- The Giants have a 3.97 team ERA that ranks ninth across all MLB pitching staffs.

-- The Giants surrender the third-fewest home runs in baseball (122 total, one per game).
+- Giants pitchers combine to surrender the third-fewest home runs in baseball (123 total, one per game).

-- Walker gets the start for the Giants, his ninth of the season.
-He is 4-1 with a 2.40 ERA and 44 strikeouts in 41 1/3 innings pitched.
+- Junis (3-3) gets the start for the Giants, his second of the season.

-- The righty last appeared in relief on Saturday, when he tossed one scoreless inning against the Texas Rangers while giving up one hit.
+- His last appearance came in relief on Sunday when the righty threw scoreless two-thirds of an inning against the Texas Rangers while allowing just one hit.

 © 2023 Data Skrive.
 All rights reserved.